Measuring the sound radiation of speaker cabinet walls

 Last edited: Nov.
 25, 2017

 Measuring sound radiation of speaker cabinet walls is a real challenge.
 The conventional frequency response measurement methods fail, so we have to look for other ways.
 Unfortunately, most of these methods require professional tools, and the majority of DIY loudspeaker builders are discouraged from measuring sound transmission loss.
-Around 2013 I came up with a new idea how to measure sound insulation of speaker cabinets with a very simple method, using a closed back speaker only.
+If we have a closed back speaker driver with a low resonance frequency, we can measure the sound insulation of speaker cabinets with a very simple method.

-Several attempts and methods are known for measuring the sound radiation of speaker cabinets.
+Several methods are known for measuring the sound radiation of speaker cabinets.
 Some of them are based on vibration measurement data, while others use a microphone for the measurement.
-Note that the panel vibration doesn't represent the acoustic output directly so additional calculations have to be performed.

 Measuring panel vibration with an accelerometer.

-Cons: Coupling to the panel has to be very stiff and resonance free, besides the vibration analysis is carried out at one point only and not on the whole surface.
+Cons: Coupling to the panel has to be very stiff and resonance free; the vibration analysis is carried out at one point only and not on the whole surface.
 Suitable for low frequency measurements only.

 Close field measurement with a bidirectional (figure of eight) microphone.

-This is a relatively simple method, which is described in detail in a White Paper from 1977 (see Factors in the design of loudspeaker cabinets by H.D.
+This is a relatively simple method, which is described in detail in a study from 1977 (see Factors in the design of loudspeaker cabinets by H.D.
 Harwood and R. Mathews).
-The essence of the measurement is that microphones with figure of eight characteristics show about 20dB smaller sensitivity for sounds arriving from the side than arriving from the microphone axis.
-The drawback of this method that the microphone has to be placed very close to the wall, so it is not possible to perform distant (far field) measurements.
-Another problem is the proximity effect, which is well known for a point source, but not for direct radiators and large panels.
+The essence of the measurement is that microphones with figure of eight characteristics show about 20 dB smaller sensitivity for sounds arriving from the side than arriving from the microphone axis.
+The drawback of this method that the microphone has to be placed very close to the speaker cabinet, so it is not possible to perform distant (far field) measurements.
+(Proximity effect is another problem with these microphones, which is well known for a point source, but not for large panels.)

 Extra cabinet method.

-The cabinet under test is built into a wall, or a larger cabinet.
+The cabinet under test is built into a wall or a larger cabinet.
 Only one side of the cabinet is facing to the microphone.
-Another variation of this method when the cabinet under test is built around a smaller enclosure.

-Measuring panel vibrations with scanning laser Doppler vibrometer, and calculating the sound transmission loss with FEA software.
+Measuring panel vibrations with scanning laser Doppler vibrometer and calculating the sound transmission loss with software.

 The test cabinet and the Vifa DX25TG05-04